The ‘department store of the future’ is here to save NYC from the retail apocalypse

 It’s been a hard year for New York City department stores.
-The year began with Lord & Taylor shuttering its flagship store on Fifth Avenue after 104 years, and just last month, Barneys filed for bankruptcy, before holding a close-out sale.
+The year began with Lord & Taylor shuttering its flagship store on Fifth Avenue after 104 years, and just last month, Barneys filed for bankruptcy, before holding a closeout sale.
 It’s clear that the old model of retail is on its last legs.
 But in its place comes a new concept.

-Today, an upstart called Neighborhood Goods is opening up a 4,500 square foot space in Chelsea Market in the Meatpacking District.
-The company, cofounded by Matt Alexander and Mark Masinter, reimagines the brick and mortar shopping experience for the digital age.
+Today, an upstart called Neighborhood Goods is opening up a 4,500-square-foot space in Chelsea Market in the Meatpacking District.
+The company, cofounded by Matt Alexander and Mark Masinter, reimagines the brick-and-mortar shopping experience for the digital age.
 The idea is to give both digitally native startups and established companies a space to introduce their products to customers.
 The startup has raised $14.5 million in funding, and part of its plan is to bring the concept around the country.

 Neighborhood Goods’ New York store will open with 40 brands, including Dollar Shave Club, Fossil, Rothy’s, and Wild One.
 And unlike department stores of the past, the key difference with Neighborhood Goods is that brands can be flexible in terms of how much space they use, how they use it, and how long they stay.
 For instance, one startup may use the space for a fun activation to draw new customers into the brand, whereas another might use it to display new products.